 - July is one of the low seasons in New Zealand, meaning it is less busy.
 Don’t worry too much about making bookings way in advance, as the low season allows you to be a bit more flexible.

 - The weather is highly changeable in New Zealand, especially in July.
-Always be prepared and equipped when doing outdoors activities.
+Always be prepared and equipped when doing outdoor activities.
 For more information on staying safe, take a look at Outdoor Safety When Hiking in New Zealand.

 - If driving on mountain passes or to ski fields, hire or buy some snow chains.
 Otherwise, most other areas of New Zealand don’t tend to receive snow or close roads which have received a lot of snow.

 July is mid-winter in New Zealand which means you need to wrap up warm, especially if you are spending time in the South Island or mountainous regions of the North Island.
 Otherwise, areas of the North Island, especially Auckland, are frequently rainy during July.
 On the other hand, July tends to be Central Otago – the Queenstown area’s – driest month.
 All in all, be prepared for any type of winter weather.